Systemic Lupus Erythematosus (SLE) in Children

-What is systemic lupus erythematosus?
+What is lupus (systemic lupus erythematosus)?

 Symptoms and Causes

-- Sun exposure
+- Sun exposure.

-- Drug reaction
+- Drug reaction.

-- Exposure to cigarette smoke
+- Exposure to cigarette smoke.

-- Skin rash due to sun exposure
+- A skin rash due to sun exposure.

-- Fluid surrounding the heart or lungs
+- A build-up of fluid surrounding the heart or lungs.

-- Kidney problems
+- Kidney problems.

-- Low red blood cell (anemia), platelet, or white blood cell counts
+- Low red blood cell (anemia), platelet or white blood cell counts.

 Diagnosis and Tests

-How is systemic lupus erythematosus diagnosed?
+How is lupus (systemic lupus erythematosus) in children diagnosed?

-- Family history
+- Family history of lupus or other autoimmune diseases.